 16. Put Your Savings Into a High Interest-Earning Account

-The average savings account rate is 0.09 percent as of December 31, 2018, but you can earn around 2 percent if you shop around for the best rates.
+The average savings account rate is 0.40% as of June 2023, but you can earn 3% and more if you shop around for the best rates.

-“If you have surplus funds, make sure that they are in a savings account,” said Armstrong, who noted that you’ll earn $200 in interest annually on $10,000 put into a savings account with a 2 percent interest rate.
+“If you have surplus funds, make sure that they are in a savings account,” said Armstrong, who noted that you’ll earn $200 in interest annually on $10,000 put into a savings account with just a 2% interest rate.

 17. Make Charitable Contributions Directly Through Your IRA